Turmeric During Breastfeeding – Safety and Health Benefits

 7. Manages weight

-8. Minimizes inflammation
+8. Minimises inflammation

 During breastfeeding, many women complain of clogged mammary glands and swollen breasts.
 Turmeric helps to prevent swollen breast tissue and reduce inflammation of the breasts.
 This helps to relieve this pain and makes breastfeeding easy.

 This magic spice is essential for nursing mothers for quick recovery.
-Regular consumption of Turmeric helps the liver to produce more enzymes for detoxification and regulation of blood flow.
+Regular consumption of turmeric helps the liver to produce more enzymes for detoxification and regulation of blood flow.
 The enzymes released in the body break down the toxins and assist in eliminating the waste from the body.

-How to Select and Store Turmeric
+How to Select and Store Turmeric?

 Turmeric is available basically in two forms – dried rhizome and turmeric powder.
 Other products like essential oil and curry powder are derived from either of the two forms.
 It is extremely crucial to buy good-quality organic products from a reputable place.

-• There are various forms of Turmeric available out there in the market; you can choose as per your preference and requirement.
+- There are various forms of turmeric available out there in the market; you can choose as per your preference and requirement.

-• Out of all the forms available worldwide, Indian Turmeric is considered the best quality due to its medicinal properties and dense constitution of important bioactive compounds.
+- Out of all the forms available worldwide, Indian turmeric is considered the best quality due to its medicinal properties and dense constitution of important bioactive compounds.

-Ways To Use Turmeric In The Diet when Breastfeeding
+Ways To Use Turmeric In The Diet When Breastfeeding

-• It is a delicious spice to cook curries, soups, and seasonings.
+- It is a delicious spice to cook curries, soups, and seasonings.

-• Add it to smoothies, dips like hummus, or quick loaves of bread.
+- Add it to smoothies, dips like hummus, or quick loaves of bread.

-• You can use it to tenderize meats and marinate proteins.
+- You can use it to tenderize meats and marinate proteins.

-• Enjoy it in the form of a golden milk latte.
-Turmeric milk for lactating mothers with exceptional benefits is the best thing to be included in the diet.
+- Enjoy it in the form of a golden milk latte.
+Turmeric milk for lactating mothers, with exceptional benefits, is the best thing to be included in the diet.

-• Turmeric tea for breastfeeding women has to be one of the most effective ways to consume this spice.
+- Turmeric tea for breastfeeding women has to be one of the most effective ways to consume this spice.
 It can also relieve your sore throat and body aches.

-• It can also be added to pickles and canned broths as a preservative.
+- It can also be added to pickles and canned broths as a preservative.

-• You can incorporate it into homemade salad dressings.
+- You can incorporate it into homemade salad dressings.

 Breastfeeding is a crucial moment for any new mom as it helps to develop a beautiful bond.
-Adding Turmeric to your diet is completely safe, however, have it in moderation as a food additive in various recipes.
+Adding turmeric to your diet is completely safe.
+However, have it in moderation as a food additive in various recipes.
 Its medicinal properties will help you recover after childbirth.
 Apart from oral consumption, it also has skincare properties.
 Pregnancy and postpartum stress can cause skin issues like acne and hyperpigmentation.
-You can even add it to your skincare routine to help clear out your skin since Turmeric has properties that can clear and lighten the complexion.
-The antioxidants present in Turmeric penetrate deep within the skin and improve the function of the skin membrane cells to help reduce and treat stretch marks.
+You can even add it to your skincare routine to help clear out your skin since turmeric has properties that can clear and lighten the complexion.
+The antioxidants present in turmeric penetrate deep within the skin and improve the function of the skin membrane cells to help reduce and treat stretch marks.
 A glass full of turmeric milk has the potential to soothe your body which is the best thing you can do for your body after childbirth.

 FAQs